cloudflare/cloudflare-docs/products/waf/src/content/custom-rules/custom-firewall/index.md

 ## Getting started

-To create Custom Firewall rules using the Cloudflare dashboard, see [Create Custom Firewall rules in the dashboard](/custom-rules/custom-firewall/create-dashboard).
+To create Custom Firewall rules using the Cloudflare dashboard, refer to [Create Custom Firewall rules in the dashboard](/custom-rules/custom-firewall/create-dashboard).

 You can also create Custom Firewall rules using the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api).
-See [Create Custom Firewall rules via API](/custom-rules/custom-firewall/create-api) for more information.
+Refer to [Create Custom Firewall rules via API](/custom-rules/custom-firewall/create-api) for more information.